-Additionally, if the courts hold that there is no direct cause of action against nonpublicly traded subsidiaries, courts inevitably will be required to address whether, and to what extent, they have personal jurisdiction over distant publicly traded parent corporations.
+Additionally, if the courts continue to hold there is no direct cause of action against non-publicly traded subsidiaries, courts will be required to address whether, and to what extent, they have personal jurisdiction over distant publicly traded parent corporations.
 For example, in Personalized Brokerage Servs., LLC v.
 Lucius, 2006 U.S. Dist.
 LEXIS 75225 (D. Minn.
 Oct.
 16, 2006), the parent company was a German company with no contacts with the forum state other than the fact that its subsidiary operated there.
 The court, finding that "there is no case authority that the Act permits a court to dispense with jurisdictional prerequisites in this context," dismissed plaintiff's Section 806 claim on the ground of lack of personal jurisdiction.
 The court noted that there was no evidence the subsidiary was an "alter ego" of the parent.
-See also Andrews v.
-ING North America Insurance Corp., 2005-SOX-50 (ALJ Feb.
-17, 2006) (dismissing complaint because complainant could not proceed directly against the subsidiary and complainant did not attempt to add the publicly traded parent because of inability to sue the parent due to its foreign status).